wolkenwelten/wolkenwelten-ts/DESIGN.md

 ## Comet
 Conjure a comet from the skies
 - Very slow to actually hit
-- Absolutely Devastating if it hitsS
+- Absolutely Devastating if it hits

 ## Lightning strike
 Summon a bolt of lightning from the skies